alexsmirnov601/React-Post-List-App/README.md

 - imitation of log in form (you can skip it)
 - you can create and delete your posts (other posts are loaded from the server by default)
 - dynamic pagination (Infinite scrolling feed)
-- The transition between pages is carried out using react router
+- the transition between pages using react router